-FULL 90 DAY WARRANTY ON GARAGE DOOR OPENER
+FULL 90-DAY WARRANTY ON GARAGE DOOR OPENER

-For 90 days from the date of purchase, Sears will repair any defect in material or workmanship at no charge.
+For 90 days from the date of purchase, Sears will repair this Garage Door Opener, free of charge, if defective in material or workmanship.

 LIMITED WARRANTY

 From the 91st day until one year from the date of purchase, Sears will furnish replacement parts for any defective parts, free of charge.
 You pay for labor.